 The Trevi fountain tells a story

 The Trevi Fountain is one of the top attractions in Rome and one of the most famous fountains in the world.
+Like all great pieces of art, it tells a story.

 In the centre of the fountain is a statue of Oceanus, standing under a triumphal arch.